tggrsmth/jumpcloudapp/README.markdown

 ## Overview

-To evaluate UI engineers JumpCloud would like you to build a simple single page application using your choice of a modern UI framework (e.g. Angular, React, Vue) that uses our public API to implement standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on users managed by a JumpCloud organization.
+To evaluate UI engineers, JumpCloud would like you to build a simple single page application using your choice of a modern UI framework (e.g. Angular, React, Vue) that uses our public API to implement standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations on users managed by a JumpCloud organization.

 ## Instructions

-1. Go to http://www.jumpcloud.com, sign up for a free account, and activate it.
+1. Go to https://www.jumpcloud.com, sign up for a free account, and activate it.
-2. After signing in navigate to the Users page and create a new user in the UI.
+2. After signing in, navigate to the Users page and create a new user in the UI.
 The User Information section contains the only required fields which are indicated with an asterisk.
 3. Notice that the new user is displayed in the Main Panel.
 4. Click the row in the Main Panel and change the user's first name, last name, user name, or email